bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

 Module is the collection of DI & AOP bindings.
 It forms application.

-BEAR.Sunday doesn't have an *global* application config file nor Config class.
+BEAR.Sunday doesn't have an *global* config file nor Config class for the components such as database or template engine.
-Instead of pulling the config values from factory class, Inject them to each Module in `AppModule` constructor.
+Inject component config values into each Module in `AppModule` in constructor instead of pulling them from factory class.

-`AppModule` (src/Module/AppModule.php) is a root module.
+`AppModule` (src/Module/AppModule.php) is a root application module.
 We `install()` all required module here.
-Binding can be changed by `override()`.
+Also you can override existing bindings `override()`.

 {% highlight php %}
 <?php